 Our team is dedicated to helping Canadians make the best choices in lifestyle and household products of all kinds.
 If you use it in your home or for your family, we have probably evaluated it.
 We recommend the very best, highest-quality products with Canadians in mind.

-We compile our list of the best of the best based on our own lab evaluations.
-After we complete our own testing, we send the products to our team of dedicated testers for further evaluation and feedback.
-With those combined experiences and knowledge, we compiled our list of the best coffee grinders in Canada based on the features and specifications that Canadians value most, including:
+We compile our list of the best of the best based on our expert evaluations.
+After we complete our research and analysis, we use that combined knowledge to recommend the best.
+Our list of the best coffee grinders in Canada is based on the features and specifications that Canadians value most, including:

 - Capacity.
 Coffee grinders range in size from small and compact to large and in charge.
 We chose a variety of coffee grinders of different sizes and capacities, including the capacity of the coffee bean hopper and the grind container itself.
 Based on those specifics, we included a range of sizes to meet different needs.